Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Abstract

 \section{Abstract}

-We prove two versions of a universal approximation theorem that allow to approximate continuous functions of \cadlag (rough) paths via linear functionals of their time-extended signature, one with respect to the Skorokhod $J_1$-topology and the other one with respect to (a rough path version of) the Skorokhod $M_1$-topology.
+We prove a universal approximation theorem that allows to approximate continuous functionals of \cadlag (rough) paths uniformly in time and on compact sets of paths via linear functionals of their time-extended signature.
 Our main motivation to treat this question comes from signature-based models for finance that allow for the inclusion of jumps.
 Indeed, as an important application, we define a new class of universal signature models based on an augmented L\'evy process, which we call \emph{L\'evy-type signature models}.
 They extend continuous signature models for asset prices as proposed e.g.~by \cite{ASS:20} in several directions, while still preserving universality and tractability properties.
 To analyze this, we first show that the signature process of a generic multivariate L\'evy process is a polynomial process on the extended tensor algebra and then use this for pricing and hedging approaches within L\'evy-type signature models.

 \textbf{Keywords:} \cadlag rough paths, signature, universal approximation theorems, financial modeling with jumps\\ \textbf{MSC (2020) Classification:} 60L10, 60J76